5 Date Ideas to Help Keep Your Relationship Exciting

 He was a little worried because he “Isn’t artsy,” but the lady was there for any help we needed with technique.

-This date also gave us a chance to build up one another while we complemented each other’s work.
+This date also allowed us to build up one another while we complemented each other’s work.

 The paintings were a big hit when we got home and are now hanging in our preteen son’s room.

-Once you have decided on the pictures you want to use, then you can plan out how to make your scrapbook.
+Once you have decided on the pictures you want to use, you can plan how to make your scrapbook.

-It’s your guys’ book, so decorate it in a way that fits who you are.
+It’s your guys’ book, so decorate it to fit who you are.

 Then challenge yourself to write one thing each of you felt when those pictures were taken.